 Bekki Harris Kaplan (she/her/hers), with her famously bright smile, has been lighting up Beth Emet for more than two decades.
 She became Beth Emet’s Director of Congregation Engagement in the summer of 2021 after serving as the synagogue’s Executive Director for 20 years.
-Aside from supervising Beth Emet’s day-to-day operations and working closely with leadership, Bekki focuses her abundant energy and enthusiasm on helping congregants connect and engage with one another and with the community as a whole.
+Bekki focuses her abundant energy and enthusiasm on helping congregants connect and engage with one another and with the community as a whole as well as work with programs, taskforces and initiatives, and special projects.

 Much of Bekki’s work is driven by her belief in the importance of a strong, cohesive Jewish community and the Jewish value of Hachnasat Orchim, or welcoming the stranger.
 These values spring from her own experiences growing up in West Lafayette, Ind., within a small tight-knit Jewish community.